El Paso, Texas: City

 The city government is officially nonpartisan.
-Mayors and city council members are elected for four year terms and may not serve more than two full terms or for more than 10 years total in their respective offices.
+Mayors and city council members are elected for four year terms and may not serve more than two full terms or for more than ten years total in their respective offices.
 Municipal elections were held in May in odd-numbered years until a voter-approved charter amendment changed this to November in even-numbered years, beginning in 2018.

 The city operates under a council–manager form of government.
 Power is concentrated in the eight-member elected city council and mayor, who hire a manager to carry out its directives and oversee the delivery of public services.
-The current city manager is Tommy Gonzalez and the current mayor of El Paso is Oscar Leeser, who was elected to the office in 2020 (Leeser served an earlier non-consecutive term from 2013 to 2017).
+The current city manager is Dionne Mack, and the current mayor of El Paso is Renard Johnson, who was elected to the office in 2024.

-The terms of Canales, Fierro, Kennedy, and Salcido will end in 2026.
-The terms of Leeser, Annello, Hernandez, Molinar, and Rivera will end in 2024.

-Annello, Hernandez, and Rivera have been on the council since 2017; Salcido since 2019; Molinar since 2021; Canales, Fierro, and Kennedy since 2023.
-Due to the term limits clause of the city charter, Leeser, Annello, Hernandez, Rivera, and Salcido are ineligible for reelection.
-All other councilors are eligible for reelection.

 County

-The El Paso County Judge is Ricardo Samaniego, and the county commissioners are Carlos Leon (Precinct 1), David Stout (Precinct 2), Iliana Holguin (Precinct 3), and Carl Robinson (Precinct 4).
+The El Paso County Judge is Ricardo Samaniego, and the County Commissioners are Jackie Arroyo Butler (Precinct 1), David Stout (Precinct 2), Iliana Holguin (Precinct 3), and Sergio Coronado (Precinct 4).
 The commissioners and the county judge are Democrats.

-Leon was first elected to his position in 2012, and was re-elected in 2016.
-Stout was first elected to his position in 2014, and was re-elected in 2018.
-Samaniego and Robinson were first elected in 2018.
-Holguin was first elected to her position in 2020.
+Stout was first elected to his position in 2014, and was re-elected in 2018 and 2022.
+Samaniego was first elected in 2018, and was re-elected unopposed in 2022.
+Holguin was first elected to her position in 2020 and re-elected unopposed in 2024.
+Coronado was first elected to his position in 2022.
+Arroyo Butler was first elected to her position in 2024.

 State

-The El Paso metropolitan area is represented in the Texas State House by Democrats Art Fierro, Mary Gonzalez, Joe Moody, Claudia Ordaz Perez, and Lina Ortega, and in the State Senate by Cesar Blanco (D-El Paso).
-After the 2020 Census, El Paso will only have four seats in the state house.
-In the 2022 Democratic primaries, Ordaz Perez defeated Fierro.
+The El Paso metropolitan area is represented in the Texas State House by Democrats Eddie Morales, Mary Gonzalez, Joe Moody, Claudia Ordaz, and Vincent Perez, and in the State Senate by Cesar Blanco (D-El Paso).